Naming

 Constant Names Standard

-Constants within our codebase MUST be declared using SCREAMING_SNAKE_CASE to easily differentiate them from other types of variables.
+Constants within our codebase MUST be declared using PascalCase to maintain consistency with class naming conventions.

 Definition